deprecat3d/expo-foreground-actions/README.md

 - `androidSettings`: Android-specific settings for the foreground action.
 - `settings`: Additional settings for the foreground action.

-Note: Only one foreground action may run at a time.
-Starting a new action while one is active will fail.
+**Note: Only one foreground action may run at a time.
+Starting a new action while one is active will fail.**

+This was changed from an earlier version of the package due to a bug where some notification center items on Android would become inaccessible.

 #### `stopForegroundAction`